anyoptimization/pymoo/docs/source/algorithms/moo/nsga2.md

 +++

-The crowding distance is the Manhatten Distance in the objective space.
+The crowding distance is the Manhattan Distance in the objective space.
 However, the extreme points are desired to be kept every generation and, therefore, get assigned a crowding distance of infinity.

 +++